What's the topic Media Vault and how is it different to My Media?

 When you publish a video from your personal My Media repository into a topic Media Vault, the video isn't cloned or copied.
 What actually happens is that behind the scenes, the system creates a link to the original video that's in your

 My Media.
 The benefit of this is that if you edit, replace, or update the video in your My Media repository, the changes take effect in the linked video in each topic Media Vault too, meaning you don't have to maintain multiple versions of the video

 in multiple places in FLO.

-Adding videos to the Media Vault is an optional step, but is a useful tool for managing video, particularly in the following scenarios:
+Adding videos to the topic Media Vault is useful for managing video, particularly in the following scenarios:

 When topic rollovers happen at the end of each study period, any videos you've embedded in FLO teaching activities from your My Media will carry across as is into the future versions of the topic.
 But, if you or another member of the teaching team delete